-B. Briefly describe the process(es) used to formulate, develop, and assess the feasibility of implementation plans:
+B. Briefly describe how the group assessed the feasibility of implementation plans

 Broad stakeholder input has been the primary mechanism used to assess the feasibility of the implementation plans.
 The IPWG has taken the solutions listed above and has in their meetings reviewed each to describe what assumptions are being made, what is likely to work in practice, what the current state of practice is and more broadly, what are best practices which may direct implementation in Ohio.
 Minutes from the meetings were prepared by staff and used to develop draft reports.
 The IPWG reviewed and commented on the draft reports.
 The draft reports were posted to the wiki for public comment and members were encouraged to solicit input from other interested parties.
 Adoption of the implementation plans specific to the identified solutions as presented in the IPWG Interim Implementation Report by the Steering Committee was completed.